Cuteness-overload/42_Webserv/README.md

 ## Overview
 Webserv is a lightweight web server designed to run on Linux.
 It allows you to serve web content and handle HTTP requests with customizable configurations.
+The above code was created in the course of my Common Core at 42 School

 ## Getting Started
 To compile, simply run: